 10 to 12 Cakes

-‘Tsubu-an’ Sweet Azuki (Red Bean) Paste 1 cup *about 250 to 300g
+1 cup ‘Tsubu-an’ (Sweet Azuki Paste) *about 250 to 300g

-1/4 cup *OR Plain Flour 3 tablespoons & Glutenous Rice Flour 1 tablespoon
+1/4 cup Plain Flour *OR Plain Flour 3 tablespoons & Glutenous Rice Flour 1 tablespoon

-1/4 cup
+1/4 cup Water

-Line a square 20cm cake tin or a container with plastic food wrap, pour the mixture and smooth the surface.
+- Line a square 20cm cake tin or a container with plastic food wrap, pour the mixture and smooth the surface.
 Let it set in the refrigerator.

-When the mixture is firmly set, cut into smaller squares.
+- When the mixture is firmly set, cut into smaller squares.

-Mix Plain Flour (OR Plain Flour & Glutenous Rice Flour) and Water in a bowl to make the batter.
+- Mix Plain Flour (OR Plain Flour & Glutenous Rice Flour) and Water in a bowl to make the batter.

-Heat a frying pan over a low heat and Oil very lightly.
+- Heat a frying pan over a low heat and Oil very lightly.
 Dip one of the surfaces of a block of firmly set mixture in the batter, cook the surface.
 Repeat for all six sides of the block.
 Re-apply Oil to the pan as necessary.
 Once you know how, you can cook several blocks at same time.

-If the excess batter flanges along the edges, you may wish to trim them with kitchen scissors or a knife.
+- If the excess batter flanges along the edges, you may wish to trim them with kitchen scissors or a knife.
 Serve at room temperature or cold with nice green tea.